 Donating to IAU

 There are many ways to donate to IAU.
 Regardless of the amount or the form that a donation may take, IAU is deeply humbled by the action itself.
-Whether donors wish to honor or commemorate an individual, or help ensure the excellence of IAU programs for future generations of students, we invite potential donors to consider and select one or more of the donation opportunities listed below.
+Whether donors wish to honor or commemorate an individual, or buildings and classrooms through IAU's Naming and Legacy Opportunities, or help ensure the excellence of IAU programs for future generations of students, we invite potential donors to consider and select one or more of the donation opportunities listed below.

 Make a Donation